jongs/jongs.github.io/_posts/2021-01-23-diffusion-of-power.md

 How do people accumulate power?

-The first  way is physical violence, which is the oldest and most enduring reason.
-It is also decreasingly important, as the credibility of threats are easier to ascertain and economic interdependence lower the payout of violence.
+The first way is physical violence, the oldest and most enduring reason, yet decreasingly important, as physical threats are easier to ascertain and economic interdependence lower the payout of violence.

 Persuasion and narrative control are also as old as power and growing in importance as new forms of communication provide a global audience.